mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

   {{<img src="microusb-gaps.jpg" alt="Photo of a panel of uncut, unassembled PCBs" maxWidth="300px">}}
 {{</gallery>}}

 The large gaps turned out to be intentional.
-Because I asked the 3D printing shop to minimize turnaround time, they used large gaps to minimize the risk that the case would get in the way of any plugs.
-Once we confirm that my USB cables will fit a smaller opening, they revise the design to tighten the opening.
+Because I emphasized urgency, the 3D printing shop used wide holes to minimize the risk that the case would get in the way of any plugs.
+Once we confirm that my USB cables will fit a smaller opening, the 3D printing lab revises their design to tighten the opening.

 ### Day 10